intelligent-algorithm-team/intelligent-combustion/README.md

 # Intelligent Combustion

-The project of `DeepCombustion` is to develop algorithms based on deep learning for combustion study.
+The project of `Intelligent Combustion` is to develop algorithms based on deep learning for combustion study.
 Currently, we have two specific tasks.

 ## DeePMR